apalbright/thelittledataset/content/about.md

 When she is not busy with R code in the basement of Littauer or amusing side projects (the scope of this blog), she can be found diving [(i.e., falling slowly)](https://www.youtube.com/watch?v=XKgPbg8epUg&feature=youtu.be&t=13s) for frisbees.

-*See her [CV](https://scholar.harvard.edu/files/apalbright/files/alex-albright-cv.pdf) for more academic information.*
+*See her [Harvard webpage](https://scholar.harvard.edu/apalbright) and [CV](https://scholar.harvard.edu/files/apalbright/files/alex-albright-cv.pdf) for more academic information.*

 ---